What is Osteoarthritis?

 The Social Security disability process is complicated and it can take months to be notified if your claim has been approved or denied.
 Your claim can be denied twice, but appeals can be filed both times.
 The final step in the process is to request a hearing before an administrative law judge for a ruling on your case.
 If you are denied at this level, you would have to start the process all over again.
 The key to a successful claim is providing detailed medical records and thorough documentation about your limitations and restrictions.
 You need to provide test results that show the diagnosis and the severity of your condition.

 Completing an RFC With Osteoarthritis

-In some cases, your osteoarthritis diagnosis is not enough to qualify you for disability benefits under the Blue Book guidelines, but you can still qualify for benefits if you can prove that your condition prevents your ability to work.
+In some cases, your osteoarthritis diagnosis is not enough to qualify you for disability benefits under the Blue Book guidelines, but you can still qualify for disability benefits if you can prove that your condition prevents your ability to work.
 To do that, you should include a residual function capacity form with your application.

 The RFC determines the maximum amount of work you are capable of performing based on your condition.
 If you are deemed able to perform any tasks whatsoever, then you would not be considered disabled and therefore unable to receive disability benefits.